rand00/fry/README.md

 [SuperCollider](https://supercollider.github.io/) via
 [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control).

-`fry` not only lets you define rhythms statically, but enables creation of more complex and dynamic rhythmic machinery;
+`fry` lets you define rhythms statically, but also enables creation of complex and dynamic rhythmic machinery;
 which includes making drum-machines or generative rhythms.
 You add your own inputs and forms of interaction.

-A goal of `fry` is to both cater towards experimental musicians/artists - but also let FRP shine via creating operators that exploit existing FRP semantics in interesting ways.
+A goal of `fry` is to both cater towards experimental artists - but also let FRP shine via creating operators that exploit the existing declarative FRP semantics in interesting ways.
 This is based on the belief that systems for construction should influence the output, by being used to create the most elegant things possible with the available interface - which contrasts with a method of product-design, where